Hans Petter Langtangen: Research and teaching

 Langtangen was a member of the Norwegian Academy of Science and Letters and the European Academy of Sciences.

-On October 10, 2016, Hans Petter Langtangen passed away after a long battle with cancer.
+On October 10, 2016, Hans Petter Langtangen died after a long battle with cancer.

 Authorship

 Langtangen’s early research focused on numerical methods, in particular finite element methods and preconditioning for incompressible viscous flow and flow through porous media.
 During the early and mid 1990s, Langtangen pioneered and developed Diffpack, a general C++ software library for the finite element solution of partial differential equations.
 Diffpack was one of the first object-oriented libraries of its kind.

 Langtangen was the author of three highly cited, best-selling textbooks on the subject of scientific computing and numerical methods: Computational partial differential equations – numerical methods and Diffpack programming; Python scripting for computational science; and A primer on scientific programming with Python.
 Langtangen also promoted the use of Python for scientific computing through numerous journal papers and conference talks.

-Langtangen was the editor of the scientific computing field inEncyclopedia of Applied and Computational Mathematics.
-He has served on the editorial boards of many scientific journals, including SIAM Journal on Scientific Computing, Advances in Water Resources, BIT Numerical Mathematics, International Journal of Computational Science and Engineering and Journal of Computational Science.
+Langtangen was the editor of the scientific computing field in Encyclopedia of Applied and Computational Mathematics.
+He served on the editorial boards of many scientific journals, including SIAM Journal on Scientific Computing, Advances in Water Resources, BIT Numerical Mathematics, International Journal of Computational Science and Engineering and Journal of Computational Science.